Bitterness. That’s definitely what it was.

 Credit cards?
 Paid off.

-Instead, we now have a full 6 months of living expenses in our savings account, a growing 401k portfolio, two ROTH IRA’s, even more money piling up in a brokerage account, and we’re living in our completely paid-off house.
+Instead, we now have a full 6 months of living expenses in our savings account, a growing 401k portfolio, two ROTH IRA’s, even more money piling up in a brokerage account.

 We also have 4 kids.
 Not assets, per se, but worth mentioning.